 You’re much less likely to come across tributyltin if the disposable diapers you’re using are biodegradable or eco-friendly, since brands focused on producing green diapers tend to be paying more attention to health and the environment.

 • Volatile Organic Compounds (VOCs)

 Chemical analysis of the emissions revealed several chemical substances with documented toxicity: toluene, xylene, styrene, ethylbenzene, dipentene, and isopropylbenzene.

 The effects of VOCs vary by the nature of the chemicals and the level and length of exposure.
 Long-term exposure can cause damage to the central nervous system, liver and kidney, and may be carcinogenic.

-As long as the disposable diaper industry remains self-regulated, it will stay full of secrets and the parents themselves will have to do the work.
-Like we have nothing better to do…
+Unfortunately, as long as the disposable diaper industry remains self-regulated, it will stay full of secrets and the parents themselves will have to do the work.